apify/apify-docs/sources/platform/storage/usage.md

 ![Storage API](./images/overview-api.png)

-These URLs link to API _endpoints_—the places where your data are stored.
+These URLs link to API _endpoints_—the places where your data is stored.
 Endpoints that allow you to _read_ stored information do not require an [authentication token](/api/v2#/introduction/authentication).
 Calls are authenticated using a hard-to-guess ID, allowing for secure sharing.
-However operations such as _update_ or _delete_ require the authentication token.
+However, operations such as _update_ or _delete_ require the authentication token.

 > Never share a URL containing your authentication token, to avoid compromising your account's security. <br/>
 > If the data you want to share requires a token, first download the data, then share it as a file.